vegaprotocol/documentation/versioned_docs/version-v0.74/concepts/governance/treasury.md

 ### Use governance to spend assets

-Assets can only be spend from the on-chain treasury by governance, when a [proposal to transfer assets](../assets/transfers.md#governance-initiated-transfers) is enacted.
+Assets can only be spent from the on-chain treasury by governance, when a [proposal to transfer assets](../assets/transfers.md#governance-initiated-transfers) is enacted.

 The most direct way to propose spending the assets is by submitting one of these proposals.
-In practice, community members almost always **discuss proposals on the[Vega community forums ↗](https://community.vega.xyz/) before submitting**, in order to incorporate community feedback into the proposal and ensure there's broad support before going through the effort of putting it on-chain.
+In practice, community members almost always **discuss proposals on the [Vega community forums ↗](https://community.vega.xyz/) before submitting**, in order to incorporate community feedback into the proposal and ensure there's broad support before going through the effort of putting it on-chain.

 The proposal includes details about the specific account(s) or key(s) that you want to send assets to, as well as when to send, and how often.
 The transfer can be set to happen once or repeatedly.